kpiyush25/cs220a/Assignment1/README.md

 ### Running the code
-To run the code, write `iverilog file_name_of_testbench.v` in terminal and then `./a.out` in the terminal to get the output.
+To run the code, write `iverilog file_name_of_testbench.v` in terminal and then `vvp ./a.out` in the terminal to get the output.